andyli/HaxeSummitUS2019Workshop/section2.md

 }
 ```

 Notice how some of the targets produce somewhat reasonable outputs, but different from each other.
-It is exactly why cross-platform development can be painful - we have to remember in what cases, the behavior can be different across platforms.
+It is exactly why cross-platform development can be painful - we have to remember in what cases, the behavior will be different across platforms.
 Haxe helps by defining a single reasonable behavior across all its targets, and prevent us from doing tricky things that may lead to inconsistent behavior across targets.

+### Defining functions

 Let's say we are in fact interested in Python's behavior - to repeat the `String` by n times.
 To do this in a cross-platform way, we have to define our own function.